Oxymetaphoric/milestone_project_3/TESTING.md

 1. I want to encounter a landing page that succinctly and clearly explains the functionality of the site

+User encounters explanatory text and call to action on loading the page.

-2. I want to be able to browse review of games I am interested in
+2 .I want to be able to browse review of games I am interested in

 first time users can browse the catalogue of games and view the reviews of any games without he need for sign-up, and are presented with the catalogue of games immedietely on page load.